Pedro Araya Toro: Playing career

 As a youth player, Araya played for Juventud Católica from Lo Barnechea before joining Universidad de Chile.
 He made his professional debut in a Chilean Primera División match against Deportes La Serena in July 1963 and scored by first time in his second official match against Unión San Felipe.

 On 6 April 1965, Araya was one of the constituent footballers of SIFUP, the trade union of professionales footballers in Chile, alongside fellows such as Luis Eyzaguirre, Manuel Astorga, Juan Rodríguez Vega, among others.

 Toro represented the Chile national team at the 1966 World Cup, and played all three matches for the squad.
 Between 1964 and 1972, he was capped 65 times and scored 14 goals for his country.

-A very skillful and fast player, Araya played as a classic "number 7" (the shirt number associated with an "outside" forward).
-Along with Campos and Carlos Leonel Sanchez formed the great offensive triplet of the 'Ballet Azul'.
-His career also continues in Mexico playing for the San Luis de Potosi and Atlas de Guadalajara (even in a friendly it was a goal at Real Madrid at the Santiago Bernabeu himself).
+A skilled player, Araya played as a "number 7", the number is associated with an "outside" forward.
+Along with Campos and Carlos Leonel Sanchez formed an offensive triplet of the 'Ballet Azul'.
+His career also continues in Mexico playing for the San Luis de Potosi and Atlas de Guadalajara.

 In America's Cup in Montevideo, 1967, Araya was called by the Uruguayan press: The Chilean Garrincha.